 • Is drinking more water precise on your skin?

 Commuters are encouraged to take water bottles onto the London Underground.
-Scholars are counseled to bring water into their training, and few workplace meetings can begin without a large jug of water sitting within the middle of the desk.
-Fuelling this appetite for water is the “8×8 rule”: the personal advice recommending we drink eight 240ml glasses of water per day, totaling directly underneath two liters, on top of other drinks.
-That “rule” but isn’t backed by way of scientific findings – nor do UK or EU legit recommendations say we need to be ingesting this a great deal.
+Scholars are counseled to bring water into their training, and few workplace meetings can begin without a large jug of water sitting in the middle of the desk.
+Fuelling this appetite for water is the “8×8 rule”: the personal advice recommends we drink eight 240ml of water per day, totaling directly under two liters, on top of other drinks.
+That “rule” isn’t backed by scientific findings – nor do UK or EU legit recommendations say we need to be ingesting this a great deal.

 In thirst, we trust